marjamis/kata-js/README.md

-# kata-nodejs
+# kata-js
-Used for testing components of nodejs to get myself into the habit.
-Also useful for storing samples of common concepts in nodejs.
+Used for testing components of js to get myself into the habit.
+Also useful for storing samples of common concepts in js.